- Thesis & Research

 Melinda von Borstel Smith received her doctor of pharmacy from OSU/OHSU college of pharmacy in 2008.
 She currently works as a pharmacist for Safeway, with her daily goal being to help educate the public on their medications and lifestyle choices, hoping to thereby improve long-term patient outcomes.
 Melinda is a 2006 graduate of the Oregon State Honors College and received the HBS in Nutrition and Food Management and an HBA in International studies with a minor in Spanish.
 Melinda is thoroughly enjoying being done with school, having time to read books she had set aside for the last 8 years, and having more time to spend with her husband.
 Together they spend their free time hiking and challenging themselves to undertake new activities, recently having completed the Portland Marathon and with their sights set on competing in a triathlon.
 They live in Southwest Portland and are actively involved in their church, Cedar Mill Bible.

-Tom Wall is a Clinical Psychologist in private practice in Seattle.
-He completed his PhD (1974) at the University of Washington and is an Associate Clinical Professor in both the Department of Psychiatry and Behavioral Science and the Department of Psychology at the UW.
-Additionally, he is an Associate Professor of Graduate Psychology in the Department of Psychology at Seattle Pacific University.
+Tom Wall was a Clinical Psychologist in private practice in Seattle.
+He completed his PhD (1974) at the University of Washington and was an Associate Clinical Professor in both the Department of Psychiatry and Behavioral Science and the Department of Psychology at the UW.
+Additionally, he was an Associate Professor of Graduate Psychology in the Department of Psychology at Seattle Pacific University.
 For six years he served on the Board of Seattle Country Day School, a private school for gifted children.
-His wife is an Educational Psychologist in private practice and they have two children both of whom have graduated from the UHC.
-Tom and his family also enjoy hiking, skiing and developing the family blueberry farm.
+His wife worked as an Educational Psychologist in private practice and they had two children, both of whom have graduated from the HC.
+Tom passed away in 2016.